-3.3 The Trojan War
+3.3 The Trojan War.

 Archaeology shows that Troy was destroyed and afterwards occupied by people from Europe.
-We know that around 1200 peoples from Europe entered Asia Minor (Phrygians, Mysians, Thyni and Bithyni; though some may have come at a later date).
+We know that around 1200 peoples from Europe entered Asia Minor (Phrygians, Mysians, Thyni and Bithyni; though some of them may have come at a later date).
 Strabo mentions that the Phrygians 'took' (or 'killed') a Trojan king.
 Of course they also took the city.
 The Phrygians are found afterwards in the whole area of the Troas (Phrygia hellespontica) and the lands east of it.
 There is no archaeological evidence that Greeks took part in these events; in any case they did not settle there at the relevant times.
-On the other hand we have the strange story that the Greeks, going to Troy, erred [sic!] and went to Teuthrania, in which expedition Achilles and Patroklos had similar roles as in the Iliad.
-It is improbable that one made after the Iliad a second story which largely imitates it, but was presented as an error!
+On the other hand we have the strange story that the Greeks, going to Troy, made a mistake [sic!] and went to Teuthrania (near Pergamon), in which expedition Achilles and Patroklos had similar roles as in the Iliad.
+It is improbable that after the Iliad a second story was made which largely imitates it, and was presented as an error!
 An obvious conclusion is that in the oldest story the Greeks went to Teuthrania, and that this expedition was only later transferred to Ilios, because Ilios was much more considerable, a much greater undertaking, giving much more fame.
-This agrees with the fact that Achilles took (in the Iliad, I 328) 23 cities, all in the extreme south of the Troas, which is near Teuthrania; it seems unconnected with Troy.
-He operated probably from Lesbos; it is now agreed that this island (in Hittite Lazpas) was the first Greek position in the north.
-Thus e.g. Rhys Carpenter 1946, 50-65 (cf. further e.g. Kullmann 1960, 189-203).
+This agrees with the fact that Achilles took (in the Iliad, I 328) 23 cities, all in the extreme south of the Troas, which is near Teuthrania; this undertaking seems unconnected with Troy.
+Achilles probably operated from Lesbos; it is now agreed that this island (in Hittite Lazpas) was the first Greek position in the north.
+Thus e.g. Rhys Carpenter 1946, 50 - 65 (cf. further e.g. Kullmann 1960, 189 - 203).
 The Trojan War, then, remains a historical problem.
 (It is a pity that these doubts are not discussed by Latacz 2001.
 See e.g. Der Kleine Pauly s.v.
 Troia.
-A good modern survey of the problems in Bryce 1998, 392-404; also Jansen 1995.)
+A good modern survey of the problems is given by Bryce 1998, 392 -404; see also Jansen 1995.)

-4. Aeneas
+4. AENEAS

 My proposal may be relevant to the origin of the Aeneas legend.
-It has long since been considered that the story was based on a story about Etruscans coming to Italy.
+It has long since been considered that the legend was based on a story about Etruscans coming to Italy.
 The earliest information is from Hellanikos (FGrH 4 F 31), who says that Aeneas went to Pallene, the western peninsula of Chalkidike, where he would have died.
 Note that the Tyrsênoi also settled in Chalkidike.
 The major new element is that the hero would have come from an area surrounded by Tyrsênoi, who went to Italy.
 One might think that this fact made it easier to assume that Aeneas too went to Italy.
-On the question recently Horsfall 1987b.
+On the question see the recent article by Horsfall (1987b).

-The other fact is that the name Sergestus, of a prominent friend of Aeneas, is probably identical with Lydian Srkastu-and Phrygian Surkastos, as dr. M.P.
-Cuypers suggested to me (see 1.
-4).
+The other fact is that the name Sergestus, of a prominent friend of Aeneas, seems identical with Lydian Srkastu- and Phrygian Surkastos, as dr. M.P.
+Cuypers suggested to me (see I. 4).
 The point is how Vergil got this name.
 It is evident that he used it because it fitted in the story.
 But it is excluded that he got it from Lydia or Phrygia, or Asa Minor in general.
 So he must have got it at home, from a source that was acqainted with Etruscan traditions.
 This means that the name was known to the Etruscans (or those who studied their traditions).
 Above I proposed that it lives on in Etr.
-Sekśt-alu-.
+Sekst-alu-.
 So we should be aware that the Aeneis may contain more old elements.
+[Add.
+7]

-5. Conclusions
+5. CONCLUSIONS